 “You don’t have to be vegan to eat vegan.
 It’s just like you don’t have to be Italian to eat spaghetti.
 It is another cultural taste, plus healthy and environmental friendly”.
 Tommy doesn’t expect you to become a full-time vegan.
-However, he feels the natural clarity of the cuisine (low salt, low sugar and no cholesterol), made with fresh, whole ingredients and with no animal products, is beneficial for the mind and body regardless of one's dietary preferences.
+However, he feels the natural clarity of the cuisine (low salt, low sugar and no cholesterol), made with fresh, whole ingredients and with no-animal-by-products, is beneficial for the mind and body regardless of one's dietary preferences.

 As reflected in the philosophy of Dharma Kitchen, multiculturalism is present in both the culinary style and in the staff.
-Dharma Kitchen has welcomed Brazilian, Finnish, French-Canadian, Fijian, Israeli, Japanese, Jewish, Korean, Mexican, Swedish, Thai and Vietnamese individuals into our staffs.
-Until this day, our former and current staffs reunite twice a year at our traditional New Year's party and anniversary.
+Dharma Kitchen has welcomed Brazilian, Finnish, French-Canadian, Fijian, Israeli, Japanese, Jewish, Korean, Mexican, Swedish, Thai and Vietnamese individuals into its staffs.
+Until this day, Dharma Kitchen's former and current staffs reunite twice a year at its traditional New Year's party and its anniversary.

 Dharma Kitchen continues to bring together friends of multiple backgrounds by way of delicious, whole food and a welcoming environment.
-Through our meals we seek to promote a peaceful existence based upon mutual understanding of one another, and thereby seek to reflect the spirit of mindfulness in more than just our cuisine.
+Through the meals Dharma Kitchen seeks to promote a peaceful existence based upon mutual understanding of one another, and thereby seeks to reflect the spirit of mindfulness in more than just the cuisine.